Get up and get moving! Exercise is a great way to improve your behavior, and mood and revitalize the mind and body.

 Keep anxiety, depression, and behavioral issues at bay by doing at least 15 minutes a day of higher-intensity exercises, such as running, trampolining, or weight lifting.
 Or at least an hour of lower-intensity exercise, such as walking the dog or yard work with dad.

 Intentionally moving your body more gently throughout the day can improve your mood, attention, and increased cognitive flexibility.
-In terms of the brain, exercise has the same effect on both kids and adults.
+In terms of brain impact, executive functioning activities for adults and kids have more or less the same effect.
 You are never too young or old to incorporate activities that improve the neuroplasticity of the brain.
 Physical activities that improve cognitive functions include yoga, taking the stairs, riding their bike, shooting hoops, and just playing outside.

 Benefits of Regular Exercise on Behavior and Executive Functioning